-This was the School's second year of full operations.
-The School has had significant costs the first two years from an infrastructure and technology basis.
+The 2023 school year was the School's second year of operations.
+The School has had significant start-up costs the first two years in order to get the School property set up from an infrastructure and technology basis.

 Recommendation